circleci/circleci-docs/jekyll/_cci2/executor-types.md

 - Fastest way to start a build
 - Use any custom image for a build environment
 - Built-in image caching
-- Build, run, and publish Docker images via [Remote Docker](building-docker-images)
+- Build, run, and publish Docker images via [Remote Docker][building-docker-images]

 ### Limitations
-- Limited by what is possible from within a Docker container (including our [Remote Docker](building-docker-images) feature).
+- Limited by what is possible from withing a Docker container (including our [Remote Docker][building-docker-images] feature).
 For instance, if you require low-level access to the network or need to mount external volumes checkout the `machine` executor below.

 ### Best Practices